rackerlabs/rackspace-how-to/content/cloud-orchestration/cloud-orchestration-faq.md

 2. The Cloud Orchestration service's version of Heat is often ahead of the official version of OpenStack.
 At Rackspace, we strive to provide our customers with reliable, community-developed Heat features as often as possible.
-However, to ensure a positive customer experience, our Cloud Orchestration service may at times run newer or older feature code than that developed by the open community.
-We do this because we employ test-driven development methodologies and automation, which enable us to quickly deploy the latest and greatest features ahead of the official OpenStack six-month release cycle.
-We may lag in supporting an upstream feature in order to ensure that we appropriately test all scenarios that could affect our customers.
+However, in order to ensure a positive customer experience, our Cloud Orchestration service may at times run newer or older feature code than that developed by the open community.
+We do this because we employ test-driven development methodologies and automation that enable us to quickly deploy the latest and greatest features ahead of the official OpenStack six-month release cycle.
+We may lag in supporting an upstream feature in order to ensure that we appropriately test all of the scenarios that might affect our customers.
     Both Heat and our Cloud Orchestration service have versioned APIs and DSL syntax so that you can compare our service versions against other installations of Heat.